When working on code changes sometimes you end up with spotting a bug alongside the code which you are working on atm.

 On the TSVN 1.9.x timeline the feature unfortunately suffered a display issue resulting in the missing overlay icon for files to be restored after commit.
 This made it kind of tedious to work with the functionality, as you didn’t see which files were about to be restored, if you didn’t do the partial commit immediately.
 This issue was finally fixed in TSVN 1.10.0.
-Unfortunately the fix wasn’t shipped for the 1.9.x versions, since 1.9.8 (which would have included the fix).
+Unfortunately the fix wasn’t shipped for the 1.9.x versions, since 1.9.8 (which would have included the fix) was never released.

 An issue with the functionality however still remains as of today (TSVN 1.14.0 at the time of writing this).
 When you tag a file to be restored after commit, then try to commit the changes but TortoiseSVN needs to update said file in the process of the commit first (as other changes were applied meanwhile to the file), the file will be restored to its original state after the commit and you will have lost the incoming changes to the file.